 Like the 500 and 900, the Torpedo 700 is available in three lengths and two widths.
 Look at our sleeping bag selection chart for guidelines.

-For additional flexibility, the Torpedo 700 can be upgraded by combining it with a Protium, Deuterium or Tritium sleeping-bag liner from our new Radioactive range (available from June 2016).
+For additional flexibility, the Torpedo 700 can be upgraded by combining it with a Protium, Deuterium or Tritium sleeping-bag liner from our Radioactive range.

 Black/Anthracite (except Short LZ)

 Black/Red (Short LZ)